Last Updated 15/02/2022.

 I’ve mentioned Dusit zoo before as a great place to take children in Bangkok, we went for a return visit yesterday.
 There are many cool things to do in Bangkok with kids and Dusit Zoo is not one we particularly recommend or not recommend.
 There is a zoo in Bangkok, it is called Dusit Zoo.
 This is our review.

 One of the good things about the zoo is that it’s not purely a tourist attraction.
 It’s mostly there for the locals and we only saw one or two other western families there yesterday.
-Foreigners still have to pay extra, but it was only 100 Baht for adults, about $4.
+Foreigners still had to pay extra, but it was only 100 Baht for adults, about $4.
 Compare that with Bangkok’s aquarium, that will set you back around $100 for family admission.

 The animals’ enclosures and conditions aren’t too bad, as zoos go, and the reptile house is fabulous, they have a huge collection.
 I’m a zoologist by training, my love of animals, and of the science, comes from visiting zoos and aquaria as a child, I don’t have a problem with zoos on the whole, I realise some people do.